Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare today's price of XRP ($0.3902 USD) against its all-time high (ATH) price of $3.40 USD on January 07, 2018.
 The closer the bar is to 100%, the closer XRP is to reaching its ATH again.

 XRP is increasingly treated as a financial asset by governments around the world.
 This means that you may need to declare your XRP holdings at tax time and should consider consulting a tax professional to make sure you don't run afoul of the law.

-If you want to buy XRP, start by comparing a range of crypto brokers and exchanges available in India.
+If you want to buy XRP, start by comparing a range of crypto brokers and exchanges available in Nigeria.
 Look at their features, fees, security and overall reputation to decide which platform is the right fit for you.
-Consider an exchange registered with the RBI for added peace of mind.
+Consider an exchange registered with a local regulator for added peace of mind.

 Remember that owning and using XRP is not without its risks.
 Carefully consider investing in XRP as part of a wider strategy, and talk to a financial advisor if you have any questions.

 Once you've bought some XRP, think about what your short and long-term goals are.
 This will help you decide whether to keep it on an exchange, or move it to your own wallet.